Cranes: General Questions

 Q: How many people work here?

-There is over 30 permanent staff, along with many student interns each year, seasonal naturalists, seasonal employees in the Gift Shop, several graduate students, and several dozen volunteers.
+There is over 40 permanent staff at our headquarters, along with many student interns each year, seasonal naturalists, seasonal employees in the Gift Shop, several graduate students, and several dozen volunteers.
 To find out about employment opportunities, visit our website.

 Q: Where does your funding come from?

-Much of ICF’s support is from private sources such as grants, donations from individuals or companies, and membership donations.
+Much of the International Crane Foundation’s support is from private sources such as grants, donations from individuals or companies, and membership donations.
 Entrance fees and income from the gift shop also help.
-The federal government pays us a yearly stipend to take care of each whooping crane kept here.
+The federal government pays us a yearly stipend to take care of each Whooping Crane kept here.

 Q: If I’m interested in working with cranes as a career, what course of study is recommended?

-ICF staff members have various backgrounds and levels of education and experience.
+International Crane Foundation staff members have various backgrounds and levels of education and experience.
 Aviculturists and Field Ecologists have biology backgrounds, while medical technicians and veterinarians have more specific fields of study.
-Education staff members have backgrounds in management, environmental education, computers, writing, teaching, etc
+Education staff members have backgrounds in management, environmental education, computers, writing, teaching, etc.[/vc_column_text][/vc_column][/vc_row]